jganseman/cassatie-be/README.md

 ## Introduction

-LegalTech is a booming field, a very text intensive one too.
-The text is often complicated and drawn out (nobody reads court filings for some light bedtime reading), which makes that existing language models, largely built on accessible text from Wikipedia or social media, don't really capture the peculiarities of "legalese".
+Legal texts are often complicated and drawn out (nobody reads court filings for some light bedtime reading), which makes that existing language models, largely built on accessible text from Wikipedia or social media, don't really capture the peculiarities of "legalese".
 Large databases of "real-life" legal documents are rare, not in the least because of obvious privacy issues, and especially in languages other than English.

-In the context of doing some experiments with Named Entity Recognition on Dutch language legal texts in Belgium, I found a dataset published by the Cassation court of Belgium, which the scripts in this repository scrape and preprocess into a set of 9786 text files of individual decisions by that court.
+In the context of doing some experiments with Named Entity Recognition on Dutch language legal texts in Belgium, I found a set of PDFs published by the Cassation court of Belgium, which the scripts in this repository scrape and preprocess into a set of 9786 individual decisions by that court in plain text format.
 Could be useful as (part of a) training set for a Dutch language model tailored to legal applications.